 - 750 Storke Road: San Joaquin Tower Villages (Tenaya North, Tenaya South)

 - All apartments are fully furnished 3-bedroom double occupancy with 2 students per bedroom.
 The North Village consists of 107 three-bedroom two-bath apartments in four two- to three-story buildings.
 Along Storke Road are two six-story Towers that have top-floor terraces with views overlooking a central plaza of courtyards and open space.
 The North Tower has 24 three-bedroom two-bath apartments, and the South Tower has 34 three-bedroom two-bath apartments.

 - There is one elevator per each of the two towers, and one in each of the clusters in North Village which are accessible via bridge walks between the buildings.

-- All-inclusive 9-month contract includes high-speed wireless internet access, regular landscaping and housekeeping in community spaces, on-site laundry rooms, gas, electricity, water, garbage pick-up, and 24-hour on-call maintenance and emergency staff.
+- All-inclusive nine-month contract includes high-speed wireless internet access, regular landscaping and housekeeping in community spaces, on-site laundry rooms, gas, electricity, water, garbage pick-up, and 24-hour on-call maintenance and emergency staff.

 - Don't feel like cooking?
-UCSB Residential Dining offers students who don't live in the residence halls the option to eat in the UCSB dining commons during the academic year (also see our Summer Meal Plans).
+UCSB Campus Dining offers students who don't live in the residence halls the option to eat in the UCSB dining commons during the academic year through the Off Campus Meal Plan.